jlacar/aoc-in-kotlin-all/README.md

 # Advent of Code 2015 - In Kotlin

+[Advent of Code](https://adventofcode.com) is an annual programming competition with a Christmas-y theme.
+It runs during Advent, from December 1st to the 25th.

-I'm actually backtracking to the first AoC set of problems here, having already started solving some of the more recent ones.
+I'm backtracking to the first AoC set of problems, having already started solving some of the more recent years' puzzles.
+My goal is to get all fifty stars for each year and solve the puzzles using Kotlin.

 I've learned a few lessons since then and I'm applying those learnings here.
 Also taking some inspiration from [Todd Ginsberg](https://github.com/tginsberg) and the way he approaches solving these problems in Kotlin.

 ## General approach

+I'll be doing Test-Driven Development to solve all of these puzzles, so there should be tests for every solution class.
+Following my practice in real-world development, I use the tests as a drawing board, a way to experiment with different options, and as a sandbox for experiments.

 I'm using the `Solution` interface to define the shape of a solution.
 The interface defines the `part1()` and `part2()` functions, with the return type specified as a generic parameter.
-Most of the solutions will be defined as `Solution<Int>` because most of the problem answers are numeric.
+Most of the solutions will be defined as `Solution<Int>` because most of the puzzle answers are numeric.

 A common pattern I'm using is that of the companion object as a builder or factory.
 I'll usually name the factory method as `using` because it reads very naturally when passed in the input.

-One example of this is the `Day09` solution:
+You'll see an example of this in the Day 1 test:

-    Day09.using(puzzleInput).part1()
-    ...
-    Day09.using(puzzleInput).part2()

-Whenever possible, I try to find and extract the core logic that can be used to solve both parts of each problem.
+    private val day01 = Day01.using(readResource("day01"))

+The tests are also organized so that I can run the puzzle solutions separately from the examples.
+A test class will typically have nested `Examples` and `Solution` classes to house their respective set of tests.

 ## Solutions